 Going from a large & heavy camera bag to a small lightweight everyday carry bag was the right move for me.
 But, what about no bag at all? what about just leaving your home with your camera and nothing else?
 If that sounds like an interesting idea, then keep reading.

-In a previous video, we talked about my photography Everyday carry, my camera bag and all the things that I like to bring with me when I'm out and about taking photos.
+In a previous post, we talked about my photography Everyday carry, my camera bag and all the things that I like to bring with me when I'm out and about taking photos.
 You can watch that video right here:

 To me, that is a pretty small setup, lightweight, compact and helps me reduce friction and get out there and take photographs.
 But what if we simplified it, even more, this is all you need:

 This is everything I really need to take photos, well maybe add a camera strap or two and my AirPods as well... but you get the idea.
 Let's get started.